British man arrested on suspicion of spying and terrorism offences in Cyprus

 He is alleged to have lived in a flat in Zakaki, Limassol, close to Akrotiri and was observed near the base carrying a camera with a long lens and three mobile phones.

-Local reports suggested he was Azerbaijani but the UK Foreign Office said they were working with the authorities over the arrest of a Briton.
+Local reports suggested he was Azerbaijani, but the UK Foreign Office said it was working with the authorities over the arrest of a Briton.

 RAF Typhoon jets from Akrotiri were used to defend Israel from Iranian drone and missile attacks last year, although they have not been involved in the current fighting between the two Middle East rivals.